-Not everyone struggling with early-stage alcoholism drinks in excess every day, nor do they necessarily black out or deal with memory loss.
-However, they may have a chemical dependence.
+Not everyone struggling with early-stage alcoholism drinks in excess every day, nor do they necessarily blackout or deal with memory loss.
+However, they may have a chemical dependency.
 This means that the central nervous system is having difficulty functioning without alcohol.
 Over time, the tolerance increases, and people need to drink increasing amounts of alcohol just to keep cravings and withdrawal at bay.

 A person struggling with chronic alcoholism is likely someone that drinks alcohol every day and has been doing so for multiple years.
 At this stage, it’s very common for individuals to suffer serious consequences as a result of their addiction.

 For instance, it’s difficult for even a functioning chronic alcoholic to maintain healthy relationships, make responsible financial choices or hold down regular employment.